 With its smooth, very low-impact motion presenting minimal risk of injury, the Stairmaster can significantly benefit in such situations.

-To take advantage of some cardio equipment, you will need to work hard and fast.
+You will need to work hard and fast to take advantage of some cardio equipment.
 In doing so, you risk stressing your joints.

-With the Stairmaster, you will get an effective workout, even using it at a slow pace.
+With the Stairmaster, you will get an effective workout, even using it slowly.

 This means that people whose physical condition prevents them from using other exercise equipment can often use a Stairmaster to improve their fitness, tone up, and lose weight safely and comfortably.